RylinnM/PCG-in-Minecraft/README.md

 - `int_deco.py`: Agent used to build internal decorations.
 - `PCG_RL.py`: Main program file.

+## Usages
+Before excuting the file, make sure GDPC interface is adequately installed and activated.
 To run the project, put all scripts into one root folder, specify the building area, and run `PCG_RL.py` file.
 Wait for the house to be generated.